dbj-systems/dbj--nanolib/README.md

 ## what is 'dbj++nano play'

 That is a twin project.
 We use it to test the quality of implementation and usability of the nanolib.
+That should be seen as used as "documentation" for dbj++nanolib.

-Newcomers to `dbj++nanolib` should definitely start from that, as the entry point.
-It will contain more and more tests to show how are the things from here to be used.
+Newcomers to `dbj++nanolib` should definitely start from dbj nano play, as the entry point.
+It will contain more and more tests to show how are the things from nanolib to be used.

 Next I will just list and quickly describe, in random order, important things in the Nanolib.
 As per your demand this documentation will be more detailed as `dbj++nanolib` spirals through time.